What is a hazardous area?

 Hazardous area classification provides a basis for the selection and protection required for the electrical equipment appropriate to the defined areas.
 Area classification also helps for the safe positioning of other potential or continuous sources of ignition (eg. fired heaters, Internal combustion engines, gas /turbine drives, plant roads, regulating temporary or portable equipment, etc.).
 It enables the selection of suitable electrical and instrumentation equipment to ensure a safe work environment.

-In recent times, it is mandatory for chemical plants, oil refineries, LNG plants, sewerage treatment plants, paint manufacturers, distilling, offshore drilling rigs, Spray Booths, Petrochemical complexes, Laboratory and Fume Cupboards to prepare hazardous area classification drawings as hazardous gas vapors are normally present in all such industries.
+In recent times, it has been mandatory for chemical plants, oil refineries, LNG plants, sewerage treatment plants, paint manufacturers, distilling, offshore drilling rigs, Spray Booths, Petrochemical complexes, Laboratory and Fume Cupboards to prepare hazardous area classification drawings as hazardous gas vapors are normally present in all such industries.

 Fire Triangle